exakat/php-dictionary/dictionary/visibility.ini.rst

 In PHP, the default visibility is public.

-Visibility may no change, unless when overwiting it with a trait, or in a child class.
+Visibility may no change, unless when overwriting it with a trait, or in a child class.